How to Plan a Vacation in 2023 (+ FREE Travel Checklist)

 Word of advice: If you find something stated in the listing is missing from your room on arrival – tell the host!
 They should either replace it immediately, offer you a discount, or move you to a more suitable room.

 I once checked in late at night to find the AC in my room was broken, and endured three sweltering, sleepless nights because I was TOO nice to complain!

-I did eventually muster the courage to complain to Airbnb (despite being provided with a fan on the last night), and I managed to get a partial refund.
+I did eventually muster the courage to complain to Vrbo (despite being provided with a fan on the last night), and I managed to get a partial refund.